 - It is more expensive to send than flat mail so it is best used with qualified prospects.

 - Because it is different, it is more likely than other communications to be passed along to the decision-makers by the gatekeepers at the company.

-- The likelihood of a reaction is greater.
+- The likelihood of a reaction is more significant.

-- The more surprising the mailing is, the wider the range of the responses will be.
-Some people will love it and others will find reasons to be critical.
+- The more surprising the mailing is, the more comprehensive the range of the responses will be.
+Some people will love it, and others will find reasons to be critical.

 - Expect some negative responses with almost anything you do.
 Try to plan how you will handle it.